Internal ArchitectureOPSEC

 • Open, unauthenticated endpoints of social media platforms.

-By combining military-grade OPSEC with automated, passive data collection, TraxinteL ensures that our clients get the intelligence they need, and the target never knows we were there.
+By combining controlled OPSEC practices with passive data collection, TraxinteL aims to give clients the intelligence they need while reducing unnecessary exposure during the investigation.